sudo-ditto/rest-countries-api/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists any major frameworks that I used to build my project.

 * [React](https://reactjs.org/)
 * [React Router](https://reactrouter.com/)
 * [Redux](https://redux.js.org/)